earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ---
 <!--sgpt-->**We're [Earthly](https://earthly.dev/).
 We simplify and accelerate software building through containerization.
 Interested in faster, smoother builds?
 [Give us a look](/).**

-It is fascinating to take full advantage of the multicore processor for executing and implementing concurrent processes or programs, and it's interesting doing so using the simplicity of [Go](https://go.dev/) and its abstractions.

-In this tutorial, we'll learn how to use concurrency in Go.
-We'll take a practical idea and make it concurrent.
-It's about setting up a concurrent mail server.
-It's way more efficient for sending emails than the old way.
-And you'll see why concurrency is a game changer.
-Ready?
-Let's dive in.
+Harnessing the power of multicore processors is a breeze with Go.
+In this tutorial, we'll explore concurrency in Go by setting up an efficient mail server.
+You'll quickly see why concurrency transforms the way we send emails.
+Let's get started!

 ## Overview of Concurrent Mail Server

-This tutorial will show you how to set up a concurrent mail server to efficiently send emails, compared to the traditional email method without concurrency.
-You will also discover the benefits of using concurrency in this process.
-You'll learn to design a simple interface.
-One where subscribers can provide details.
-And users can upload documents to send.
+This tutorial guides you through setting up a concurrent mail server for more efficient email sending.
+You'll also see the perks of using concurrency.
+Additionally, you'll design an interface where subscribers input details, and users upload documents to send.
+Before we dive in, let's get a grip on concurrency and goroutines.

-But before you dive into that, Let me take you alongside the coast of concurrency and goroutine to get you started.

 ## Concurrency and Its Importance

-Concurrency is about doing multiple tasks at the same time.
-It's about handling multiple requests all at once.
-It boosts performance and cuts down on delays.
+Concurrency allows multiple tasks to be handled at once, boosting performance and minimizing delays.
+This means:

-Some of the advantages of concurrency include:

-- Performance optimisation
-- Better resource utilisation
-- Improved responsiveness of the server
+* Optimized performance
+* Efficient use of resources
+* Faster server responses
-- Better fault tolerance
+* Greater fault tolerance

-Concurrency refers to running multiple independent processes or tasks simultaneously, in which it can process and manage numerous requests simultaneously at the same time.
-Simultaneously processing multiple tasks can optimise performance and significantly reduce execution delays.

-To avoid confusion, I'll explain the differences and similarities between concurrency and parallelism in the following sections below.
+In the next sections, I'll clarify the differences and similarities between concurrency and parallelism to clear any confusion.

 ## Concurrency and Parallelism